 Spread crab meat out in a flat pan or cookie sheet and sprinkle the crushed saltines (or bread crumbs over the top.
 In a small bowl mix together the mayo, egg, mustard, Worcestershire sauce and Tabasco sauce.
 Pour the mayo mixture over the crabmeat and gently toss or fold the ingredients together, taking care not to break up the lumps of crab meat (I use two spatulas for this).
 Let the mixture sit for 2-3 minutes before forming the cakes.

-Spoon the mixture, about 1/8 cup at a time onto large wonton wrappers.
+Spoon the mixture, about 1/8 cup (a heaping spoonful) at a time onto large wonton wrappers.
 Roll and fold each wrapper, wetting the folds so it looks like an eggroll.
 Fry the rolls, a few at a time, in hot oil (375 degrees) until golden brown.
 Drain rolls on a wire rack.

 You can pretty much wing this on how you like it -- how many and what veggies and spices, peppers, etc. I make a bunch of it, as it doubles for con queso cheese dip, served with tortilla chips.
 I start this so it can simmer and melt while I make and assemble the burritos.